phoqe/havelock/README.md

 | Google Chrome Canary | `chromeCanary` | Windows, macOS        |
 | Brave Stable         | `brave`        | Windows, macOS, Linux |

-### Adding a browser
+### Adding a Browser

 Feel free to add support for more browsers through a Pull Request.
-To get started, take a look at the existing browser definitions in `/browsers`.
+To get started, take a look at the existing browser definitions in [`/browsers`](browsers).
 The gist of adding a browser is simple.
 You need to figure out the Keychain credentials and provide a path resolution that works on Windows, macOS, and Linux.

-## String decryption
+## String Decryption

 You can decrypt strings retrieved from your web browser using Havelock.
 Currently, there is only support for macOS.